 Water Bottle / Hydration System – Because the Grayl Purifier is a two in one system, you don’t NEED a separate hydration system.
 But if you are bringing a pump filter or any type of filter that doesn’t have a built in reservoir, or you wan’t to add electrolytes to some of your water make sure to bring a Nalgene or other container to put your purified water in.
 Whatever works for you!

-Packrafting Clothing
+Packrafting Packing List: Clothing Checklist

-Quick Drying Shorts X 2 – Right now I’m planning on brining my Patagonia Multi-Trail Shorts (fyi these have a built in liner, which I actually really like because it prevents them from riding up), Outdoor Research Ferrosi shorts, and maybe a pair of Beyond Yoga biker shorts.
+Quick Drying Shorts X 2 – Right now I’m planning on brining my Patagonia Multi-Trail Pair of Shorts (fyi these have a built in liner, which I actually really like because it prevents them from riding up), Outdoor Research Ferrosi shorts, and maybe a pair of Beyond Yoga biker shorts.
 I know that’s 3, but I’m feeling indecisive.

 Comfy Shorts / Pants For Camp – I think I’m going to bring my Vuori Joggers.
 They are pretty light weight, and usually my go-to chilling at camp pants.
 It’s going to be hot though, so I might regret this.